skbio.tree.nj#

 dmskbio.DistanceMatrix

-Input distance matrix containing distances between taxa.
+Input distance matrix containing pairwise distances among taxa.

 disallow_negative_branch_lengthbool, optional